whitesource/whitesource-bamboo-agent/README.md

 This plugin allows Bamboo users to easily create new White Source projects and update existing ones via a Task from your build.
 More features are planned for the near future.
 More information can be found on the [Agents](http://docs.whitesourcesoftware.com/display/docs/Agents) project documentation.

-* NOTE: Version 1.0.0 supports updating projects only, automatic creation of new ones is going to be delivered as a bug fix.
-Therefore you'll need to [manually create an _Empty_ project using the web UI](http://docs.whitesourcesoftware.com/display/serviceDocs/Manually+-+using+the+application) upfront at the moment.
-* BETA: Due to the aforementioned restriction this is considered a beta release still.

 ### Supported job types

 The plugin currently supports Free Style jobs.
 Support for Maven, Ivy and Gradle jobs is on the roadmap.